On a generalization of affinoid varieties: Complex dagger algebras as -Stein algebras

 with

-where $d m$ is the normalized Haar measure of the $n$-torus $\T^n$ (see for example \cite{RUD}).
-To check that a map between Banach spaces is bounded it's enough to check that the unit ball of the domain space is mapped on a bounded subset of the codomain.
-So, the unit ball of $D^n$ is composed by the elements such that
+where $d m$ is the normalized Haar measure of the $n$-torus $\T^n$ (see for example \cite{RUD}, chapter 1 for a precise definition of $d m$).
+To check that a map between Banach spaces is bounded is enough to check that the unit ball of the domain space is mapped on a bounded subset of the codomain.
+The unit ball of $D^n$ consists of the elements $f \in D^n$ such that